Levels and Tones:The Basics

 Once you know your natural starting level, decide which way you want to go from here.

 Tones range from warm to cool, and are represented by a letter.
-For example, in the shade “5G,” the 5 stands for level 5 (Light Brown), the G stands for tone (Golden).
+For example, in the shade “8G,” the 8 stands for level 8 (Blonde), the G stands for tone (Golden).

 When coloring your hair lighter, warm tones are naturally exposed during the dyeing process, colorists refer to these naturally exposed warm tones as “underlying pigment”.
-You can choose to enhance the underlying pigment by choosing a warm tone shade or neutralize the underlying pigment by choosing a cool tone shade.VIEW COLOR WHEEL
+You can choose to enhance the underlying pigment by choosing a warm tone shade or neutralize the underlying pigment by choosing a cool tone shade.View our color wheel

 A few everyday color scenarios to show how level & tone work together for your optimal hair color shade.